-- IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2021 not endorsed by EC).
-This is an entirely new accounting standard on all types of insurance contracts, including some guarantees and financial instruments, and includes rules on recognition and measurement, presentation and disclosure.
+- IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2021 (with option to respite to 2022) not endorsed by EC).
+This is an entirely new accounting standard on all types of insurance contracts, including some guarantees and financial instruments, and includes principles on their recognition and measurement, presentation and disclosure.
 The standard will supersede the effective so far standard related to insurance contracts IFRS 4.
 It establishes an entirely new overall model for insurance contracts' accounting, covering all relevant accounting aspects.
-It is not applicable to the Company's operations - IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding long term interests in associates and joint ventures (in force for annual periods beginning on or after 1 January 2019 not endorsed by EC).
-The amendment clarifies that an entity should apply IFRS 9 including its impairment requirements regarding long term interests in associate or joint venture that form part of the net investment in the associate or joint venture but to which the equity method is not applied.
-A change in the intents and plans of the management are not regarded as evidence for a change in use.

-• IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" - regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
+It is not applicable to the Company's operations; - FRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
 These amendments address the accounting treatment of the sale or contribution of assets between an investor and its associates or joint ventures.
 They confirm that the accounting treatment depends on whether the assets sold or contributed constitute in substance a business as defined in IFRS 3.
 If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture.
 In cases of sale or contribution of assets, which as an aggregate constitute a business, the investor shall recognise the full gain or loss on the transaction.
 The amendments will be applied on a prospective basis.
 IABS postponed the initial date of application of these amendments for an indefinite period.
+The management is in the process of examining, analysing and evaluating the effects of changes that would affect the accounting policies and the classification and presentation of the company's assets and liabilities; - Changes in the Conceptual Framework for Financial Reporting and related changes in its references in various IFRSs (effective for annual periods beginning on or after 1 January 2020, adopted by the EC).
+These changes to the Framework include completely revised definitions of "asset" and "liability", as well as new guidelines and concepts for measuring, writing off, presenting and disclosing them.
+Changes to the Conceptual Framework are accompanied by changes in some references to it in International Financial Reporting Standards, including the International Financial Reporting Standards.
+IFRS 2, IFRS 3, IFRS 6, IFRS 14, IAS 1, IAS 8, IAS 34, IAS 37, IAS 38, IFRS 12, IFRS 19, IFRS 20, IFRS 22 and SIC 32.
+Part of the references indicate which version of the Conceptual framework should refer to the statements in those standards (the IASB framework adopted by the IASB in 2001, the IASB 2010 framework or the new revised framework from 2018), others explicitly state that the definitions in the standard have not been updated in line with new changes to the framework.
+Management is in the process of researching, analyzing and evaluating the effects of changes that would affect accounting policies and the classification and presentation of the Company's assets and liabilities;